rojvv/classno/README.md

 ## Known Limitations

-- Only works with TypeScript/ESM source files.
+- Only works with source files with ESM import syntax.

 ## Installation